civo/docs/content/docs/kubernetes/advanced/managing-node-pools.md

 ## Worker Node Allocatable Resources

-Civo Kubernetes uses an intelligent resource allocation system inspired by [Google Kubernetes Engine (GKE)'s algorithm](https://docs.cloud.google.com/kubernetes-engine/docs/concepts/plan-node-sizes?#memory_reservations) to determine how much CPU and memory are available for your workloads on each worker node.
+Civo Kubernetes uses an intelligent resource allocation system to determine how much CPU and memory are available for your workloads on each worker node.
 This system reserves resources for essential system processes while maximizing the resources available for your applications.

 ### How Resource Allocation Works